All Episodes

 It's the Rush Limbaugh program here at the EIB network.

-I'm Roger Hedgecock, fill it in for Rush.
+I'm Roger Hedgecock, filling in for Rush.

 And in the meantime, of course, you know what we have to do.

-By the way, for those of you in uh upstate New York and other places, the snow, of course, just doesn't stop.
+By the way, for those of you in upstate New York and other places, the snow, of course, just doesn't stop.

-Of course, this is winter, and snow tends to come to this area of the country in the winter time.
+Of course, this is winter, and snow tends to come to this area of the country in the wintertime.

 They figure that we'll believe anything in their relentless pursuit of socialism.

-And so they put out this the polar bears are endangered.
+And so they put out this, the polar bears are endangered.

 The bears, of course, loved that place.